 Another Sunday evening, another Dreamland underway.

-I'm Mark Bell.
+I'm Art Bell.

-Linda Moulton Howe will be here in a moment with her report.
+Lynn Molten Howe will be here in a moment with her report.

-And then it's Phil Cosentino and his book, Soul Moments.
+And then it's Phil Coseno and his book, Soul Moments, which really is about synchronicity.

-Investigator into crop circles, animal mutilations, and all kinds of strange things.
+So that's all ahead tonight on Dreamland from Philadelphia, Pennsylvania, investigator into crop circles, animal mutilations, and all kinds of strange things.

 High strangeness, actually.

-Apparently from hazardous waste burned at a steel smelting plant in Spain.
+Well, last week I reported about the cesium-137 radioactive contamination in Europe, apparently from hazardous waste burned at a steel smelting plant in Spain.

-From one of our listeners, Ed Barth of Port Orchard, Washington, and I'm reading this with his permission, quote, I used to work at the Puget Sound Naval Shipyard in Bremerton, Washington.
+Quote, I used to work at the Puget Sound Naval Shipyard in Bremerton, Washington.

-There we were recycling nuclear submarines and selling the steel to America's steel industry.
+There, we were recycling nuclear submarines and selling the steel to America's steel industry.

-The controls on hazardous materials such as PCBs, asbestos, and a host of other chemicals is very stringent.
+The controls on hazardous materials such as PCBs, abestus, and a host of other chemicals is very stringent, but the control and containment of nuclear contamination is of the highest priority.

-But when they sent a survey team over there to inspect them, it was found that the Russian subs were so hot, meaning radioactive, throughout the entire boat that we declined to take any.
+While I was involved in cutting up our submarines, I heard that we might also get some Russian subs to cut up, but when they sent a survey team over there to inspect them, it was found that the Russian subs were so hot, meaning radioactive, throughout the entire boat, that we declined to take any.

-Yeah, so while I was listening to your report, I happened to think of all the old Russian boats that were sold to other countries.
+So, yeah, so while I was listening to your report, I happened to think of all the old Russian boats that were sold to other countries.

 And now it is possible that some of those old radioactive boats are getting scrapped by countries that have not the slightest idea about radioactive contamination and its control.

-I know the Spanish said that the material was scanned, but how accurate is their equipment, and were they only looking for surface contamination?
+I know the Spanish said that the material was scanned, but how accurate is their equipment?

 Unquote.

-And this is a story that I'm going to try to keep following because I think That this kind of mishandling of radioactive materials is a bigger problem worldwide than we think.
+And this is a story that I'm going to try to keep following because I think that this kind of mishandling of radioactive materials is a bigger problem worldwide than we think.

-...is shut down after a leak, which of course authorities suggested produced no dangerous radiation.
+And I know you're also aware that the final reactor in Chernobyl is shut down after a leak, which, of course, authorities suggested produced no dangerous radiation.

-But, as that radionuclide expert said, no amount of radiation getting into the environment should be considered quote-unquote safe.
+But as that radionuclide expert said, no amount of radiation getting into the environment should be considered quote-unquote safe.

-Now, in astronomical news, back in March, Harvard-Smithsonian Astrophysical Observatory announced that an asteroid called 1997 XF-11 ...was on a possible collision course with Earth in October 2028.
+Now, in astronomical news, back in March, Harvard-Smithsonian Astrophysical Observatory announced that an asteroid called 1997 XF-11 was on a possible collision course with Earth in October 2028.

 Then, the Jet Propulsion Lab in California did a recalculation and said that XF-11 probably would miss Earth by 600,000 miles.